 DIY Fundraising for Nonprofits: 4 Strategies for Success

-The pandemic has completely changed the face of fundraising, with new strategies and campaigns taking center stage as the field diversifies and evolves.
+As the fundraising field diversifies and evolves, new strategies and campaigns have taken center stage.
 Do-it-yourself style peer-to-peer fundraising is the perfect example.

-DIY fundraising, whether it takes the form of a one-time campaign or evergreen fundraising opportunities that are always available for supporters, has become a prominent strategy to get supporters fundraising for your cause.
+DIY fundraising, whether it takes the form of a one-time campaign or evergreen fundraising opportunities that are always available for supporters, has become a prominent strategy to get supporters to participate in fundraising for your cause.

 But benefits extend beyond just short-term fundraising goals.
 Encouraging supporters to take an active role in your fundraising efforts can actually increase your donor retention rates.
 With DIY fundraising, supporters get personally connected to the mission and stay motivated to fundraise because they know what they do makes a difference.